MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Server_Configuration.md

 # OpenSSH Server configuration for Windows Server and Windows

-This topic covers the Windows-specific configuration for OpenSSH Server (sshd).
+This article covers the Windows-specific configuration for OpenSSH Server (sshd).

 OpenSSH maintains detailed documentation for configuration options online at [OpenSSH.com](https://www.openssh.com/manual.html), which is not duplicated in this documentation set.